Avebury: 1908–1922

-The site was surveyed and excavated intermittently between 1908 and 1922 by a team of workmen under the direction of Harold St George Gray, on behalf of the British Association.
+The site was surveyed and excavated in 1908, 1909, 1911, 1914, and 1922 by a team of workmen under the direction of Harold St George Gray, on behalf of the British Association.
+In 1908 a group walking the site and inspecting the excavations reported "Mr. Gray went down 17 ft. from the present bottom to the original one.
+He found various levels with pottery, the oldest and lowest being either early Bronze or pure Neolithic, dating Avebury as 1700 BC".
 The discovery of over 40 antler picks on or near the bottom of the ditch enabled Gray to demonstrate that the Avebury builders had dug down 11 m into the natural chalk using red deer antlers as their primary digging tool, producing a henge ditch with a 9 m high bank around its perimeter.
 Gray recorded the base of the ditch as being 4 m wide and flat, but later archaeologists have questioned his use of untrained labour to excavate the ditch and suggested that its form may have been different.
 Gray found few artefacts in the ditch-fill but he did recover scattered human bones, amongst which jawbones were particularly well represented.
 At a depth of about 2 m, Gray found the complete skeleton of a 1.5 m tall woman.